All Episodes

 Why do I say that?

-Well, because that's what you can probably make people that live in New York believe.
+Well, because that's what you could probably make people live in New York believe.

 The Washington Free Beacon has the story.

-David Koch, who has donated over a billion dollars to hospitals and other cultural centers in New York, gave 100 million dollars to New York Presbyterian Hospital.
+David Koch, who has donated over a billion dollars to hospitals and other cultural centers in New York, gave $100 million to New York Presbyterian Hospital.

 And there are three groups in New York who went out to the hospital over the weekend and marched in protest.